-The mix of skills on the Board should be well balanced and reinforced by an understanding of Eni's business and the experience gained in the current term, given the complexity of the business and the need to complete the transformation process started by the current Board.
+(109) For more information, please refer to "Observations on the letter of December 2020 of the Chairman of the Corporate Governance Committee" in the section "Compliance with the Corporate Governance Code for Listed Companies" of this Report.

 More specifically, in its 2020-2023 Strategic Plan Eni laid out its transformation path and announced challenging energy transition goals.
 Consequently, we deem it appropriate that the new Board should be made up of professionals with adequate know-how and experience to fully support the decarbonisation process as well as to support and implement, with the speed required by the market, industrial and technological transformations and the associated strategic drivers, in order to protect and safeguard value for all stakeholders.
 Eni's Board appreciates the current skill profile.
-In view of the appointment of the new Board, considering Eni's future challenges and evaluating the possibility of further enhancing the skills and experience represented on the Board, the Board suggests the following elements should be taken into consideration:

-- sector-specific experiences and skills;
+In view of the appointment of the new Board, considering Eni's future challenges and evaluating the possibility of further enhancing the skills and experience represented on the Board, the Board suggests the following elements should be taken into consideration: → sector-specific experiences and skills; → technological skills; strategic orientation.

-- technological skills;

-- strategic orientation.

 With specific reference to the issue of the energy transition and its centrality in Eni's strategic plan, the Board underlines the importance that the new body should be made up of professionals with experience in environments undergoing strategic change of similar complexity on a global scale.
-With regard to diversity, also in relation to the criteria referred to in Article 2 of the Corporate Governance Code, the Board believes that diversification in terms of age, training and professional experience and geographical diversity are important for the future Board.

-The topic of "soft skills" was also the subject of a specific reflection, prompting the Board to recommend considering the characteristics indicated below:

-- independence of thought and integrity; - adequate availability of time and energy consistent with other commitments; - ability to integrate sustainability issues into the business vision; - ability to strike a balance with the views of other directors and manage conflicts constructively; - agreement with the energy transition path outlined in Eni's strategic plan, and supporting the CEO in its implementation; - ability to work in a team.

-With regards to the availability of adequate time and energy, the Board refers to the guidance approved on April 13, 2017 (published on the Company website) on the maximum number of other positions compatible with the effective performance of the office of Director.

-Main officers

-Chairman

-In addition to the qualifications applying to all Directors, the Chairman should also possess:

-- authority in independently representing all shareholders; - previous experience on chairing Boards of complex listed companies; - specific knowledge of corporate governance issues; - international standing and in-depth knowledge of investors, including foreign investors; - general knowledge of Eni's current business; - leadership and balance to ensure the proper functioning of the Board, fostering internal dialogue; - ability to maintain a constructive relationship with the CEO; - listening, mediation, synthesis and communication skills; - ability to involve and motivate the Board to support the CEO in Eni's energy transition path.
+With regard to diversity, also in relation to the criteria referred to in Article 2 of the 2018 Corporate Governance Code, the Board believes that diversification in terms of age, training and professional experience and geographical diversity are important for the future Board.
+The "soft skills" The topic of "soft skills" was also the subject of a specific reflection, prompting the Board to recommend considering the characteristics indicated below: \rightarrow independence of thought and integrity; → adequate availability of time and energy consistent with other commitments; → ability to integrate sustainability issues into the business vision; → ability to strike a balance with the views of other directors and manage conflicts constructively; → agreement with the energy transition path outlined in Eni's strategic plan, and supporting the CEO in its implementation; → ability to work in a team.
+With regards to the availability of adequate time and energy, the Board refers to the guidance approved on April 13, 2017110 (published on the Company website) on the maximum number of other positions compatible with the effective performance of the office of Director.
+Main officers Chairman Chairman In addition to the qualifications applying to all Directors, the Chairman should also possess: → authority in independently representing all shareholders; → previous experience on chairing Boards of complex listed companies; → specific knowledge of corporate governance issues; → international standing and in-depth knowledge of investors, including foreign investors; → general knowledge of Eni's current business; → leadership and balance to ensure the proper functioning of the Board, fostering internal dialogue; \rightarrow ability to maintain a constructive relationship with the CEO; > listening, mediation, synthesis and communication skills;

+→ ability to involve and motivate the Board to support the CEO in Eni's energy transition path.

+(110) The advice was confirmed by the Board of Directors in charge in meeting after their appointment, on May 14, 2020.